On Continuity of Separately Convex Preferences and Correspondences: Continuity of Separately Convex Correspondences

-The results we present here either focus on correspondences with open graph, or on open binary relations.\fn{In a related setting, \citet[Proposition 2]{zh95jmaa} replaces open lower sections assumption in Shafer's result with lower semicontinuity of a correspondence whose values are in $Y=\Re^n$ to provide a characterization of the open graph property; see also \cite{ir12} for a recent treatment.
-By using the arguments in this paper, it is possible to show that the open and convex upper sections in Zhou's result can be replaced with separately open and separately continuous upper sections. } Example 7 illustrates that a binary relation need not be closed even if it has closed sections and convex upper sections.
-There are results in the literature that show equivalence between having closed sections and being closed for a binary relation; see for example, \cite{wa54a} and \cite{sh74} under completeness or transitivity assumptions.
+The results that we have presented have focused on correspondences with open graph, or on open binary relations.
+While there are results in the literature that show equivalence between having closed sections and being closed for a binary relation -- see for example, \cite{wa54a} and \cite{sh74} under completeness or transitivity assumptions -- Example \ref{exm_closed_section} illustrates that a binary relation need not be closed even if it has closed sections and convex upper sections.\fn{In a related setting, \citet[Proposition 2]{zh95jmaa} replaces open lower sections assumption in Shafer's result with lower semicontinuity of a correspondence whose values are in $Y=\Re^n$ to provide a characterization of the open graph property; see also \cite{ir12} for a recent treatment.
+By using the arguments in this paper, it is possible to show that the open and convex upper sections in Zhou's result can be replaced with separately open and separately continuous upper sections. }